Songwriter: As instrumentalists

-Songwriters are also often skilled musical instrument players.
-In part, this is because the process of "working out" a song or arrangement requires a songwriter to play an instrument, typically the guitar or the piano, to hear how the chord progression sounds and to hear how well a given set of chords supports a melody.
-In addition to selling their songs and musical concepts for other artists to sing, some songwriter-musicians create songs to perform themselves.
-Songwriters need to create a number of elements for a song, including an introduction, various verses and a chorus.
-At minimum, a songwriter must prepare a lead sheet for a song, which consists of one or more pieces of sheet music with the melody notes and chord progression indicated on it.
+Songwriters are often skilled musical instrument players.
+In part, this is because the process of "working out" a song or arrangement requires a songwriter to play an instrument, typically the guitar or the piano, to hear how the chord progression sounds and to develop a sense of how well a given set of chords supports a melody.
+Playing an instrument allows the songwriter to experiment and improvise, making alterations to the tempo, harmony and rhythm of a song as part of the development and writing process.

+However, some songwriters rely entirely on digital audio workstations (DAWs) for composition, foregoing playing a traditional harmony instrument.
+They may only have rudimentary performance skills, using a MIDI interface to play their ideas or drawing the notation using a digital piano roll.

-The songwriter may expand upon the melody and chord progression by adding an instrumental melody (which may occur before or after the vocal melody, or alongside the vocal melody) and creating a more complex song structure (e.g., verse, chorus, bridge, instrumental solo section, etc.).
+The songwriter may expand upon the main vocal melody and chord progression by adding additional instrumental melodies, hooks, riffs and licks.
+These may occur before or after the vocal melody, or alongside the vocal melody) and add variety to the song and its structure.
+An instrumental solo section could also be written by the songwriter, although it is common to allow other musicians to improvise and add their own solos to a song.

+In addition to selling their songs and musical concepts for other artists to sing, many songwriter-musicians create songs to perform themselves, either solo or with a band.

 As producers

 With recent technological improvements, a songwriter can now create commercially viable music almost entirely on their laptop.
 This technological advancement has made the producer/songwriter role a much more popular occurrence.
 Perhaps because the role of producer is not generally understood by the public, the average listener does not know when an artist also takes on the role of producer.

 Brian Wilson of the Beach Boys is one of the earliest and most widely known examples of a songwriter turned music producer.
 Within two years of the band's commercial breakthrough, Wilson had taken over from his father Murry, and he was the sole producer of all their recordings between 1963 and 1967.
+A more recent example is the singer-songwriter Beyoncé, who is credited as a producer credits for many of her songs.